nseguias/cw-plus/packages/cw20/README.md

 | "spender" | spender              |
 | "amount"  | amount               |

-`DecreaseAllowance{spender, amount, expires}` - Decrease or clear the allowance such that `spender` may access up to `current_allowance - amount` tokens from the `info.sender` account.
+`DecreaseAllowance{spender, amount, expires}` - Decreases or clears the allowance such that `spender` may access up to `current_allowance - amount` tokens from the `info.sender` account.
 This may optionally come with an `Expiration` time, which if set limits when the approval can be used (by time or height).
 If `amount >= current_allowance`, this will clear the allowance (delete it).